varvet/pundit/README.md

 # Pundit

-Pundit provides a set of helpers which simplify writing authorization systems for Ruby on Rails according to a pattern of using pure Ruby classes and object oriented design patterns.
+Pundit provides a set of helpers which guide you in leveraging regular Ruby classes and object oriented design patterns to build a simple, robust and scaleable authorization system.

 ## Installation